 Who is at fault when you are hit by a driver avoiding a wild animal?

-In many parts of Mississippi, domestic animals, such as cattle, horses, sheep and goats are kept as livestock.
-Mississippi has a statewide stock law that states that the owners of livestock are expected to keep their own animals constrained within their own property, i.e. fence them in so that they don’t wander on to other people’s property causing a nuisance.
-This law also applies to livestock kept in farms alongside highways throughout the state.
-If a cow or hog escapes from a farm and wanders on to the road and you hit it, you have good grounds for seeking compensation from the owner of the animal.
+In many parts of Mississippi, domestic animals, such as cattle, horses, sheep, and goats are kept as livestock.
+Mississippi has a statewide stock law that states that the owners of livestock are expected to keep their own animals constrained within their own property, i.e. fence them in so that they don’t wander onto other people’s property causing a nuisance.
+This law also applies to livestock kept on farms alongside highways throughout the state.
+If a cow or hog escapes from a farm and wanders onto the road and you hit it, you have good grounds for seeking compensation from the owner of the animal.

 There is a limited exception to this where certain state counties have voted to exclude themselves from the stock law.
-If this is the case, then stock have the right to be on the road, unless it is a federal or state highway.
-Note that this limited exception is actually a state rule in many other states where an open range law exists, such as Texas, Colorado, Montana, Wyoming, Tennessee and Virginia.
+If this is the case, then the stock has the right to be on the road, unless it is a federal or state highway.
+Note that this limited exception is actually a state rule in many other states where an open range law exists, such as Texas, Colorado, Montana, Wyoming, Tennessee, and Virginia.

 This means that even if you were driving through one of the ‘exclusion’ counties and hit a horse that has escaped through an open gate, you may have grounds for claiming compensation as long as it was on a state or federal highway.
 If it was on a suburban road, the horse owner may be able to get away with it!

-Car accidents are often caused by a pet running on to the road.
+Car accidents are often caused by collisions with pets running onto the road.
 If it is a small pet, like a cat or a small dog, the chances are that the pet is going to be badly injured or killed with little damage to the occupants of the car.
 Motorcyclists are likely to be in more danger, as are drivers who try and swerve to avoid the animal or if the pet is a larger animal.

 Contact a personal injury attorney at Diaz Law Firm for legal advice and help with a claim against the owner of an animal that has caused an accident you were involved in.
-The Diaz Law Firm can be contacted at 601-607-3456 or toll free at 800-459-2222.
+Contact the Diaz Law Firm or call us at 601-607-3456 or toll-free at 800-459-2222.